matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

    the user wants to request keys from other devices.)
 2. if yes, prompt for private key, and get keys: `GET /room_keys/keys`

+Users can also set up or disable backups, or restore from backup via user settings.

 ### API

 #### Backup versions